oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Selectively-Disclosable Validity Claims {#sd-validity-claims}

-Claims controlling the validity of the SD-JWT, such as `nbf`, `iat`, and `exp`, are usually included in plaintext in the SD-JWT payload, but MAY be selectively disclosable instead.
-In this case, however, it is up to the Holder to release the claims to the Verifier.
-A malicious Holder may try to hide, for example, an expiration time (`exp`) in order to get a Verifier that "fails open" to accept an expired SD-JWT.
+An Issuer MUST NOT allow any content to be selectively disclosable that is critical for evaluating the SD-JWT's authenticity or validity.
+The exact list of such content will depend on the application and SHOULD be listed by any application-specific profile of SD-JWT.
+The following is a list of registered JWT claim names that SHOULD be considered as
+security-critical:

+* `iss` (Issuer)
+* `aud` (Audience), although issuers MAY allow individual entries in the array to be selectively disclosable
+* `exp` (Expiration Time)
+* `nbf` (Not Before)
+* `cnf` (Confirmation Key)

+Issuers will typically include claims controlling the validity of the SD-JWT in plaintext in the SD-JWT payload, but there is no guarantee they would do so.
+Therefore, Verifiers cannot reliably depend on that and need to operate as though security-critical claims might be selectively disclosable.

-Verifiers therefore MUST ensure that all claims they deem necessary for checking the validity of the SD-JWT are present (or disclosed, respectively) before checking the validity and accepting the SD-JWT.
+Verifiers therefore MUST ensure that all claims they deem necessary for checking the validity of an SD-JWT in the given context are present (or disclosed, respectively) during validation of the SD-JWT.
 This is implemented in the last step of the verification defined in (#sd_jwt_verification).

-The precise set of required validity claims will typically be defined by ecosystem rules or the credential format and MAY include claims other than `nbf`, `iat`, and `exp`.
+The precise set of required validity claims will typically be defined by ecosystem rules, application-specific profile, or the credential format and MAY include claims other than those listed herein.

 ## Issuer Signature Key Distribution and Rotation {#issuer_signature_key_distribution}